By Allan Sutherland

 As part of ‘Electric Bodies’ we ran a series of three workshops discussing attitudes to disability arts and the disability arts community among disabled artists from a variety of backgrounds.
-The second session was held with a group of people who were, on the whole, less established as disabled artists within the disability arts sector than the participants in the first workshop.
+The second session was held with a group of disabled artists with a history of engagement with disability arts practice.

 The session was led by Allan Sutherland and Colin Hambrook.
 Participants were writer and visual artist Deborah Caulfield, visual artist, curator and arts administrator Michelle Baharier, writer and performer Rowan James, producer Lou Rogers and writer and stand-up comedian Stephen Portlock.

 Most of the group felt that they were disabled people, though with some caveats.
 Deborah stated that she did so ‘in some circumstances’.
 It was ‘the thing that fits best’, but she didn’t always want to make anything of being a disabled person.
 She described the importance of the social model for her.
 Previously, she was pretending, trying to be normal, with a foot in both the disabled and non-disabled worlds.
 She also described being undermined by people who say ‘You’re not disabled’.
 She commented, ‘I’ve had that from both sides’.

 Colin described how in about 1998 he read Allan’s book ‘Disabled We Stand’, and realised that he had been facing barriers all his life.
 But he had internalised them, was unable to express them except through art.